-The competitor may use two model aircraft, three in pylon, in the contest.
+The competitor may use two model aircraft and three in F5J.
 The competitor may combine the parts of the model aircraft during the contest, provided the resulting model aircraft conforms to the rules and that the parts have been checked before the start of the contest.